cirola2000/DynamicLOD/README.md

 DynamicLOD
 ==========

-Source code of Dynamic LOD Cloud based in DataIDs file.
+Source code of Dynamic LOD Cloud based on DataIDs files.
 More info about DataID Unit please check http://wiki.dbpedia.org/coop/DataIDUnit.

 ## Requirements
 This project uses external tools that you must install before start using.
-We use MongoDB to save relevant metadata for the creation of linksets.
+We use MongoDB to save relevant metadata for creation of linksets.
 Thus, for MongoDB the default installation is sufficient: `sudo apt-get install mongodb-server`.
 We also need rapper tool to parse files and you can install via apt-get `sudo apt-get install raptor-utils`.

-In order to compile and download dependencies you must have Maven3 installed.
-You can easily install it via apt-get `sudo apt-get install maven`.
+To compile and run the project, you need maven `sudo apt-get install maven` (version > 3.x).

 Important!!!
 After cloning the project from this repository, please access the folder /resources and edit the properties configuration file.